 The Keys’ oldest daughter, Emma Claire, passed away May 15, 2010, shortly before her ninth birthday when the family was involved in a car accident while traveling in Louisiana.
 In her honor, the Key family established the Emma Key Hands and Feet Foundation in May of 2015.
 The HBU Alumni Association has also named the “Emma Key Faithful Servant Award” in remembrance of her.

 JUD KINNE | Assistant Coach

-Jud Kinne is in his seventh season as assistant coach at HBU, serving as the program’s recruiting coordinator.
+Jud Kinne is in his eighth season as assistant coach at HBU, serving as the program’s recruiting coordinator.

 Kinne came to HBU after serving three seasons as associate head coach at Central Arizona College.
 He began his coaching career as a student assistant at Albion College, a highly successful Division III school in Albion, Mich., under Mike Turner, who won 527 games to rank among Division III’s all-time leaders.

 Kinne was head coach at Marygrove College in Detroit for two years, coaching four all-Americas, before assisting one season at Arizona State.
 He served under National Coach of the Year, Rob Evans, assisting with travel, on-campus recruiting, scouting and film exchange for the Sun Devils.
 He also spent one season at Centenary.

 He and his wife, Amanda, have one daughter, Madilyn.